Old Norse: Consonants

-The pronunciation of hv is unclear, but it may have been /xʷ/ (the Proto-Germanic pronunciation), /hʷ/ or the similar phoneme /ʍ/.
+The pronunciation of hv is unclear, but it may have been /xʷ/ (the assumed Proto-Germanic pronunciation), /hʷ/ or the similar phoneme /ʍ/.
 Unlike the three other digraphs, it was retained much longer in all dialects.
 Without ever developing into a voiceless sonorant in Icelandic, it instead underwent fortition to a plosive /kv/, which suggests that instead of being a voiceless sonorant, it retained a stronger frication.
+In some Icelandic dialects it is still preserved as /xʷ/ or /xv/.

 Accent

+Old Norse had a stress accent with primary stress generally on the first syllable of the word, a feature reflected particularly in the conservative modern descendants Icelandic and Faroese.
+Evidence from poetic metre, orthographic marks, and later phonological developments suggests that a contrastive prosodic feature—often reconstructed as a pitch or tonal distinction—was already forming in late Proto-Norse or early Old Norse.
+This system later contributed to the development of the modern Swedish and Norwegian tonal accents (traditionally called Accent 1 and Accent 2).

+The emergence of these tonal contrasts is commonly linked to the interaction of syllable weight, vowel length changes, and the reduction of unstressed syllables during the Viking Age and early Middle Ages.
+The precise dating and mechanism of these prosodic changes remain debated among scholars.
+Some recent studies argue for a “peak delay” model of tonal development rather than an inherited double-peaked melody, while others reinterpret the process as a later phonologization of earlier rhythmic contrasts.

+Icelandic and Faroese retained a primarily stress-based system and did not develop the two-way tonal accent distinction found across much of mainland Norway and Sweden, while Danish developed the related phenomenon of stød in many varieties.

 Primary stress in Old Norse falls on the word stem, so that hyrjar would be pronounced /ˈhyrjar/.
 In compound words, secondary stress falls on the second stem (e.g. lærisveinn, /ˈlɛːɾiˌswɛinː/).

 Orthography

 Unlike Proto-Norse, which was written with the Elder Futhark, runic Old Norse was originally written with the Younger Futhark, which had only 16 letters.
 Because of the limited number of runes, several runes were used for different sounds, and long and short vowels were not distinguished in writing.
 Medieval runes came into use some time later.

 As for the Latin alphabet, there was no standardized orthography in use in the Middle Ages.
 A modified version of the letter wynn called vend was used briefly for the sounds /u/, /v/, and /w/.
 Long vowels were sometimes marked with acutes but also sometimes left unmarked or geminated.
 The standardized Old Norse spelling was created in the 19th century and is, for the most part, phonemic.
 The most notable deviation is that the nonphonemic difference between the voiced and the voiceless dental fricative is marked.
 The oldest texts and runic inscriptions use þ exclusively.
 Long vowels are denoted with acutes.
-Most other letters are written with the same glyph as the IPA phoneme, except as shown in the table below.
+Most other letters are written with the same glyph as the IPA phoneme's grapheme, except as shown in the above tables.